 Distortions are experienced by some individuals who struggle with reading.
 They happen when one or more of our senses is affected in some way.
 For the purpose of this article, I am going to focus only on visual and auditory distortions.

 I encourage you to ask your child these questions: When reading and you get to a point where you feel like you just can’t read anymore, is there anything happening on the page?
 If so, what?
 How do you feel when reading?
-How do your eyes feel?
+Do your eyes become tired or bother you in any way?
 How do your ears feel?
 How does your head feel? etc. If your child is visual and likes to draw, you could even have him/her draw what a word looks like when he/she is trying to read.

 There are a few things that could be happening that may cause someone to experience visual or auditory distortions and impact an individual’s reading.
 They are as follows: